Cloudxtreme/DDPS-demo/README.md

     $ vagrant ssh          # log in to the VM
     $ sudo tcpdump -ni lo  # tcpdump all traffic on localhost

-The NGINX accepts traffic to the domain ddps.deic.dk and www.ddps.deic.dk, and the configuration forwards incomming traffic like so:
+The NGINX accepts traffic to the domain ddps.deic.dk and www.ddps.deic.dk, and the configuration forwards incomming traffic in the VM like so:

     - http://ddps.deic.dk      -> 127.0.0.1:8686
     - http://ddps.deic.dk:8080 -> 127.0.0.1:8686
     - http://ddps.deic.dk:9090 -> 127.0.0.1:9696

-Traffic to https:// is redirected to http:// since we normally handle SSL offloading on our load balancers.
+Don't use HTTPS (https://ddps.deic.dk) since we handle SSL(TLS) offloading on our load balancers in production.

 ## Vagrant specific issues